 The second estimate, labeled "Estimated Net Economic Job Increase (Decrease)," is estimated by TRAIN, and is an estimate of the net number of new jobs created as a result of the Act's program investment.
 The estimate of net economic jobs includes both direct and indirect employment in Nebraska.
-That is, it includes the jobs created as a direct result of the Act as well as the new jobs indirectly created throughout the Nebraska economy to support the new investment and direct employment due to the Act.
+That is, it includes the jobs created as a direct result of the Act as well as the new jobs indirectly created throughout the Nebraska economy to support the new investment and direct employment due to the Act..

-1A more detailed description of the TRAIN model is available here.
+&lt;sup>1A more detailed description of the TRAIN model is available on the Department's website.